fluidos-project/scheduling-algorithms-simulator/README.md

 - `algorithms/`: Contains the scheduling algorithms.
 - `models/`: Contains the models used by the algorithms (nodes, pods, timeslots...).
 - `views/`: Contains the views used to display the results of the algorithms.

+## How to run

+To run a specific algorithm, call the `__main__` function that generates fake data and calls the chosen algorithm.
+The pod characteristics can be modified directly in the `__main__` function.
+The output will be a plot:
+- The cell circled in blue represents the result.
+It corresponds to the tuple `[node;timeslot]` which is the output of the algorithm.
+- The value inside each cell represents the amount of CO2 emitted if the pod is scheduled here.
+- The color of each cell is a simple way to view the best and worst cells.
+The coloration is linear.
+- Some cells may be in white with "NaN" inside, meaning the timeslot is not valid for the given pod.